aurelia/template-lint/README.md

-    useRuleConflictingAttribute = true    // error on use of conflicting attributes useRuleSelfClose = true;              // error on self-closed tags useRuleStructure = true;              // error on mismatched tags (unclosed)
+    useRuleConflictingAttribute = true    // error on use of conflicting attributes useRuleSelfClose = true;              // error on self-closed tags useRuleStructure = true;              // error on mismatched tags (unclosed) useRuleValidChildren = true;          // error on use of invalid child elements

     useRuleAureliaRequire = true;         // error on bad require tag usage (aurelia-flavor) useRuleAureliaSlot = true;            // error on bad slot usage (aurelia-flavor) useRuleAureliaTemplate = true;        // error on bad template usage (aurelia-flavor)